March – whole school re-opening

 - All communication should be via Seesaw or the class email address( firstname.lastname@example.org )

-- Until the October break dark trainers may be worn with school uniform (children MUST be able to fasten these).
+- Dark trainers may be worn with school uniform (children MUST be able to fasten these).

 - Any packed lunches must be in a washable plastic tub that the child can open and close by themselves.
 These will need to be washed each day.